 Scene from the 2009 documentary: Chevolution

-Che Guevara, real name, Ernesto Guevara de la Serna was born June 14, 1928 in the city of Rosario, Argentina.
-His upper-class family was of mixed Spanish, Basque and Irish decent.
-Throughout his life he suffered from crippling bouts of asthma.
+Che Guevara, real name, Ernesto Guevara de la Serna was born June 14, 1928, in the city of Rosario, Argentina.
+His upper-class family was of mixed Spanish, Basque and Irish descent.
+Throughout his life, he suffered from crippling bouts of asthma.
 The treatments of the time gave little relief and it was perhaps this helplessness that inspired him to learn medicine, eventually graduating from the University of Buenos Aires medical school in 1953.